jmdembe/shopular/README.md

 #Shopular
-Shopular is an web application made in Angular JS.
-This app was created on November 26, 2016.
+Shopular is an Angular JS web application.
+This app was first created on November 26, 2016.

 #Purpose